-Particularities of the MGET call when communicating with a socket partner
+Particularities of the MGET call when communicating with a socket USP application or an HTTP client

-A message segment from a socket partner can be read by means of several MGET calls.
+A message segment from a socket USP application or an HTTP client can be read by means of several MGET calls.
 Using the return code it is possible to determine whether a message (segment) has been read.
 The return code 02Z indicates that a message segment has not yet been read in its entirety.
 By comparing KCLA and KCRLM you can determine how large the rest of the message segment is.
 The return code 000 indicates that the message (segment) has been read in its entirety and that the next MGET will read a new message (segment).